 The equipment that you will use to conduct experiments during this course is quite expensive.
-The total cost for all of the equipment in the lab exceeds \$250,000.
-Single items can be quite expensive, too.
+In total, the equipment costs in excess of \$150,000.
+Individual items can be quite expensive, too.
 For example, the Fabry-Perot etalon costs \$3,500, and the x-ray diffractometer costs \$22,000.